wangchucheng/hugo-eureka-docs/en/customization.md

 **comment.utterances(object)**

 Utterances related configuration.
 For specific optional values, please refer to: [utterances](https://utteranc.es/).
 If you want the color scheme of utterances to follow eureka's, you can set `theme` to `eureka` in config params.

+**comment.valine(object)**

+Valine related configuration.
+For specific optional values, please refer to: [Config Reference | Valine](https://valine.js.org/en/configuration.html).

+Because Hugo's config params are case-insensitive, you need to add `-` or `_` before the uppercase letters.
+For example, `appId` should be written as `app-Id` or other acceptable formats.

 **comment.commento.url**